 A large portion of my income this month is from my US paying holdings.
 I am not worried about having more US income than CDN income at this point.
 I got setup this way in that account to provide me with the ability to buy US holdings.

 Most of us happen to have money in multiple accounts.
-Each accounts will usually have different tax advantages and lead us to make specific investment decisions.
+Each account will usually have different tax advantages and lead us to make specific investment decisions.
 Diversification is important and each account’s tax advantage will play a role.
 Make sure you understand the tax advantages and hold the right investments in the proper accounts.

 Personally, I am trying to have each of my holdings to around $10,000 and strategically add to each of those holdings based on which sector is behind and the company score from my list.